Stringston

 Stringston is a village and civil parish on the northern edge of the Quantock Hills in the English county of Somerset.
 The village is 10 mi west of Bridgwater, and close to the villages of Holford, Kilve and Stogursey.
 In 2002, the parish was estimated to have a population of 116.

 Besides the village of Stringston itself, the parish includes the settlements of Lilstock and Kilton.
-Administratively, the civil parish falls within the Somerset West and Taunton local government district within the Somerset shire county, with administrative tasks shared between county, district and parish councils.

 History

 The name of the village means Strenge's settlement and was part of the Acland-Hood estate.

 Kilton and Lilstock were separate ancient parishes, part of the Williton and Freemanners Hundred.
 Kilton took its name from Kilve Hill.
 It was first mentioned in 873, when King Alfred gave his estate at Kilton to his son Edward the Elder under his will.
 Kilton became a civil parish in 1866, but in 1886 was combined with Lilstock to form the civil parish of Kilton cum Lilstock, itself abolished in 1933 and absorbed into Stringston.